parallelsuns/PixelArtCamera/README.md

 3. Insert battery into the compartment in the case.
 4. Cut 1 lead from the battery and solder the rocker switch in between the 2 halves.
 5. Connect the battery to VBAT and G on the ESP32 board.
 6. Slide the board into the enclosure.
+Secure it with adhesive/screws.
 7. Compile the firmware and flash it via USB.